MaksimZinovev/peter-pal/.kanbn/tasks/ppa16-navigation-improvements-focus.md

 As a user,
-I want the first search result matching my query to be automatically selected in the results list of the command palette so that I do not need to navigate to the first result by pressing "Down" and key quickly activate the desired result without extra steps.
+I want the first search result matching my query to be automatically selected in the results list of the command palette so that I do not need to navigate to the first result by pressing "Down" and can quickly perform next action  without extra steps.

 Acceptance Criteria:
 - If the user starts typing a search query immediately after triggering the palette, the first result in the search results list is automatically selected.
-- If no search results match the query, no item is selected, and the "No results found" message is displayed.
+- If no search results match the query, no item is selected, and the "No elements found" message is displayed.
-- If the user clears the search query, the selection is reset, and no item is highlighted.
+- If the user clears the search query, the initial list of items is displayed, and first item is selected.
 - Keyboard navigation (e.g., up/down arrows) works as expected, allowing the user to move through the search results.

 User Tasks: